Rongmario/Dexterity/README.md

 # Dexterity
-A total immersion MMORPG mod for Fabric 1.16.1+
+A total immersion MMORPG mod for Forge 1.15+.